heyosj/Debt-Planner/README.md

 # debt-planner

 This is a monthly payment calculator for personal debt.
-Input the amount of debt that you have, and the time frame in years for which you wish to pay it off and this will layout a plan of monthly installments to pay off that debt.
+Input the amount of debt that you have, and the time frame in years for which you wish to pay it off and this will lay out a plan of monthly installments to pay off that debt.

 ## Reason For This Project